skeeto/skeeto.github.com/_posts/2024-01-28-Two-handy-GDB-breakpoint-tricks.markdown

 }
 ```

+Could GDB handle `int3` better?
+Yes!
+Visual Studio, for instance, does not
-As far as I know there is no ARM equivalent compatible with GDB (or even
+require the `nop` instruction.
+As far as I know there is no ARM equivalent
-LLDB).
-The closest instruction, `brk #0x1`, does not behave as needed.
+compatible with GDB (or even LLDB).
+The closest instruction, `brk #0x1`,
+does not behave as needed.

 ### Named positions